opentrillo/install-centos/README.md

-# Installation of Trillo Services with Nginx and Let’s Encrypt
+# Installation of Trillo Runtime with Nginx and Let’s Encrypt

 Before running any command make sure to "sudo su -":